dbasrai/dbasrai.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-Diya Basrai.
-I'm a comic living in Chicago.
+I'm a comic currently living in Chicago, and I also work in neuroscience.